 Upper-Limb

 In 2016, Graef et al reported a meta-analysis of rTMS combined with upper-limb training for improving function after stroke.
 Included were 11 sham-controlled randomized trials with 199 patients that evaluated upper-limb motor/functional status and spasticity; 8 RCTs with sufficient data were included in the meta-analysis.
 These studies were considered to have a low-to-moderate risk of bias.
-In the overall analysis, there was no benefit of rTMS on upper-limb function or spasticity (SMD=0.03; 95% CI, -0.25 to 0.32).
+In the overall analysis, there was no benefit of rTMS on upper-limb function or spasticity.

 SUMMARY OF EVIDENCE